 Our admissions counselors can’t wait to help you!

-Semester study abroad students at NABA have the opportunity to delve into design fields under the mentorship of leading industry professionals.
-Students choose 3 to 6 courses within one of the design-based concentrations: Fashion Design; Fashion Styling and Communication; Graphic Design; Interdisciplinary Design; Interior Design; and Product Design.
-Those with varying academic needs can also select courses across all concentrations for a total of 12 - 18 US credits.
+Semester study abroad students at NABA have the opportunity to delve into design fields under the mentorship of leading industry professionals in the design capital of Milan.
+SAI NABA students choose 4 to 6 elective courses, earning 12 – 18 credits, from the following design-based departments: Fashion Design and Marketing, Graphic and Visual Design, Interior Design, and Product Design.

 Complete online application